guilhemmarchand/DA-ITSI-TELEGRAF-KAFKA/docs/service_creation.rst

 Monitoring Zookeeper servers
 ============================

-**To monitor your Zookeeper servers, create a new service using the Zookeeper template service and select the proper filters for your entities:**
+**To monitor your Zookeeper servers, create a new service using the "Zookeeper monitoring" template service and select the proper filters for your entities:**

 * Configure / Service / Create new service / Zookeeper monitoring